 WE ARE FINISHED FILMING!!!!

-Want to help?
+Want to help with post?
 You can contribute Here

 Watch the PTSD UNION Trailer

 For at least the last 85 years there has been an annual Sacred Harp singing at the old church.
 For 50 of those years it was on either the 4th Sunday in July or the 4th Sunday in August.
 And for the last 35 years the gathering has occurred on Labor Day.

 June filming at the Inzer Museum, Ashville, AL and Morris Ave., Birmingham.
 Special thanks to the UAB film Students who worked tirelessly on this part of filming.

 abc affiliate 33/40 in Birmingham is covering our four day shoot in and around Montevallo and Ashville, AL April 19-22

 Virginia Newcomb originally from Alabaster, AL, joins the cast of UNION

 Utilizing students from the film Departments of the University of Alabama and The University of Montevallo.
 Huge thanks to those hard working kids!